Skip to content

 Other costs

-• Stamp duty: £0 (no SDLT on remortgages as you are not purchasing)
+• Stamp duty: £0, since there is no SDLT on a remortgage when you are not buying

 About the writer